 Former NY Yankee, Pastor Mariano Rivera, Sued for Intimidating Child in Gainesville

-On January 16, head pastors of the Refuge of Hope church in New Rochelle, New York (NY), Mariano and Clara Rivera were sued for negligent supervision and premises liability.
+On January 16, 2025, former Yankee Mariano Rivera and his wife Clara Rivera's church Refuge of Hope in New York (NY) was sued for negligent supervision and premises liability.
 Their former estate, Brook View Rye LLC, was also sued for premises liability.

-Doe and her family were introduced to AG-affiliated church ILC while attending services at Refuge of Hope.
+Doe and her family were introduced to AG-affiliated church Ignite Life Center (ILC), located in Gainesville Florida, while attending services at Refuge of Hope.

-Clara Rivera convinced Doe’s mom to allow her daughter to attend the Ignite Summer Internship in Gainesville.
+In 2018, Clara Rivera convinced Doe’s mom to allow her daughter to attend the Ignite Summer Internship at ILC.

 Doe’s mom became concerned for her daughter’s well-being after one phone call, prompting her to call Clara Rivera to report her safety concerns.
 Clara Rivera promised to investigate the matter.

-The lawsuit states, “Ms. Rivera and her husband, Refuge of Hope employee/volunteer/agent Mariano Rivera, then traveled from New York to Florida to see Jane Doe at the Ignite Life Summer Internship.
+The lawsuit states, “Ms. Rivera and her husband...
+Mariano Rivera, then traveled from New York to Florida to see Jane Doe at the Ignite Life Summer Internship.
 During that trip, the Riveras, in their capacity as agents for defendants, learned or should have learned information that Jane Doe was being sexually abused by MG.
 Rather than take sufficient action to end the sexual abuse of Jane Doe, the Riveras each separately isolated and intimidated Jane Doe to remain silent about her abuse by MG to avoid causing trouble for Refuge of Hope and the Ignite Life Summer Internship.”

 The lawsuit states the Riveras lied to Doe’s mother, allowing her daughter to remain a victim of MG’s sexual abuse.